zhangzhics/zhangzhics.github.io/_pages/services.md

 - <sub> [2025] IEEE Transactions on Dependable and Secure Computing </sub>

 ### Program Committee Member
+- <sub>[2026] The ACM International Conference on Architectural Support for Programming Languages and Operating Systems
 - <sub>[2025] The 55th Annual IEEE/IFIP International Conference on Dependable Systems and Networks
 - <sub>[2025] The 20th ACM ASIA Conference on Computer and Communications Security
 - <sub>[2025] The ACM Web Conference 2025